 Celebration #2

 I was first introduced to swimming by my father who has been a coach for his whole life.
 The sport stuck with me and now I am still swimming in college.
 I have always been interested about what it's like to be a swim coach.
-I have already heard my fathers answers many times and he loves what he does and it has never gotten old for him.
+I have already heard my father’s answers many times and he loves what he does and it has never gotten old for him.
 For this interview I was looking for someone who has just started their coaching career.
-I chose Birmingham Southern College assistant swim coach Jordan Saslo.
+I chose Birmingham-Southern College assistant swim coach Jordan Saslo.
 I was interested in interviewing Jordan as soon as I was assigned this paper.
 For starters Jordan graduated from Florida Southern College in 2022 which makes him a perfect candidate to be interviewed about college experience setting a person up for a life of significance.

-Last weekend me and Jordan met at his office for an in person interview.
+Last weekend, Jordan and I met at his office for an in-person interview.
 When talking with Jordan I noticed he was easy and relatable to have a conversation with.
 Since he is my swim coach it is not hard to forget that he is the same age as some of our senior swimmers.
 Despite the age similarity he was very confident in his meaning for life of significance.

 I started off the interview by asking him what he wants as his professional position in the future.
 He responded with “ I don’t know if I want to try to go all the way to head coach for Birmingham Southern but I definitely want to continue a career in collegiate swim coaching.”
 I followed up with a question about prior jobs.
 He then talked about how he lifeguarded and coached at a YMCA during high school and college.

 I switched the topic of the interview to talk about his current position as assistant coach.
 I asked if he feels that he has enough duties and work for what his salary is and he responded with “Yes, I feel like I work a fair amount for what I am paid.”
 Being a part of the swim team myself I have a small bit of knowledge about some of the tasks Jordan has had to do for the team.
-For example, last week our team had sixteen recruits looking at our swim and school program and Jordan had to host all fifty four of the current swim team and sixteen of the recruits over for dinner.
-Since our team has to stay on campus during fall break for a swim meet.
-Jordan was providing us with dinner fixings and breakfast material the entire break since our cafeteria is closed.
+For example, last week our team had sixteen recruits looking at our swim and school program and Jordan had to host all fifty-four of the current swim team and sixteen of the recruits over for dinner.
+Since our team has to stay on campus during fall break for a swim meet, Jordan was providing us with dinner fixings and breakfast material the entire break since our cafeteria is closed.
 He has already helped the team with so much this year.

-I asked Jordan what drives him to do what he does he answered with “Swimming has been with me for more than half of my life and I feel so distant from myself when I’m not around swimming, and I just really enjoy the sportsmanship that goes into the sport itself. “ He then talked about how through his swimming career he has had bad mentors in the past and he wants all his swimmers to leave swimming better than it was left for himself.
+I asked Jordan what drives him to do what he does; he answered with “Swimming has been with me for more than half of my life and I feel so distant from myself when I’m not around swimming, and I just really enjoy the sportsmanship that goes into the sport itself.”
+He then talked about how through his swimming career he has had bad mentors in the past and he wants all his swimmers to leave swimming better than it was left for himself.